Alberto Vilar: Consequences of his failures to pay promised donations

 Many of the organizations to which Vilar had pledged donations gradually began to remove his name from parts of their institutions where it had been prominently placed.

 In July 2005 the Royal Opera House announced that, following Vilar's failure to maintain the agreed payment schedule, his name would be removed from the building.
 Later his name was removed from the young artists program when a new donor stepped forward.

-At the Metropolitan Opera, where his name appeared on the "Vilar Grand Tier", it has since been removed.
+At the Metropolitan Opera, his name appeared on the "Vilar Grand Tier"; it has since been removed.
 The Washington Opera's young artists program has also been renamed (after additional support was found) as the "Domingo-Cafritz Young Artist Program", and the Kennedy Center's "Arts Management Fellowship" program has similarly dropped the Vilar name.
+(That program was subsequently funded by, and named after, Betsy DeVos, Donald Trump’s Secretary of Education, and her husband, Richard, and later moved to the University of Maryland.)